Eliminating barriers for volunteer drivers so they can better support older adults

 - Created a state income tax subtraction for volunteer drivers to reduce their tax liability in Minnesota.

-Our goal: Pass the federal Volunteer Driver Tax Appreciation Act of 2023 to raise the amount of mileage reimbursement that volunteers can claim as exempt from federal taxes from 14 cents per mile to 67 cents per mile (equal to the business rate as of January 1, 2024).
+Our goal: Pass the federal Volunteer Driver Tax Appreciation Act of 2025 to raise the amount of mileage reimbursement that volunteers can claim as exempt from federal taxes from 14 cents per mile to 70 cents per mile (equal to the business rate).

 More than 80 organizations, including nonprofits, governmental entities and businesses, comprise the coalition.
 Jason Swanson, president of the Minnesota Association of Area Agencies on Aging; Dawn Simonson, president and CEO, Trellis; Sherry Munyon, lobbyist, Minnesota Public Transit Association; and Beverly Sidlo-Tolliver, senior planner, Arrowhead Regional Development Commission-Arrowhead RTC co-lead the coalition.